 How do insurance companies handle hit-and-runs in Florida?

 There are different types of insurance policies that may cover some of the expenses from your hit-and-run, whether the at-fault driver is located by police or not.
 Personal injury protection (PIP) coverage is mandatory in Florida and will pay for any medical expenses you incur as a result of your accident, up to policy limits (typically $10,000).
 Keep in mind that PIP does not pay for property damage or things like pain and suffering.

 Optional forms of insurance that may cover certain expenses from your hit-and-run accident include:

 Having insurance is one thing, but making a claim is a completely different ballgame.
 That’s because insurance companies are known for giving personal injury victims a hard time and pressuring them into accepting minimal compensation.
 In an effort to pay you out as little as possible, the insurance company may question the severity of your injuries or claim you have a pre-existing condition.

-Get the help you need with an experienced lawyer
+Get the help you need with an experienced hit and run lawyer

 When you’re injured and in pain, you can let our law firm handle every aspect of your claim so that you can focus on what matters most – your recovery.
-Attorney Armando Edmiston knows how to deal with the insurance company and will fight to make sure you get the compensation you deserve.
+Armando Edmiston, lawyer for hit and run accidents, knows how to deal with the insurance company and will fight to make sure you get the compensation you deserve.
 That’s because at Armando Personal Injury Law, our clients are family and we consider your problems our problems.
 Contact our law firm today for a free case evaluation.